-When looking for a house or apartment, students often overlook safety.
+When looking for homes or three bedroom apartments, students often overlook safety.

 Rosalind Dillon, a 20-year-old senior international affairs and integrative physiology major, said safety was the last thing she looked for when house hunting.